MillionConcepts/pdr/supported_datasets.md

   requires .FMT (format) files, available in the root directories of the MWR volumes.*
   - Waves RDR 'Burst' tables
+- Kaguya/Selene
+  - Spectral Profiler data
+  - other datasets have been migrated to PDS4 and are notionally supported
+- Lunar Prospector
+  - all PDS3 datasets that have not been deprecated by PDS4 versions.
+    specifically:
+    - LOSAPDR
+    - ER: RDR, SUMM, and level 2 products
+    - MAG: SUMM, and level 2, 3, and 4 products
 - LRO
   - DIVINER
     - EDR and RDR tables